Aniela Pawlikowska: Portraiture and landscapes

 Pawlikowska devoted her entire life to the study of the human form and to nature.
 Her sketchbooks were filled with human figures, plants and animals as part of her uninterrupted daily atelier.
 She was an amateur botanist and an acute observer.
 Her landscapes, chiefly in watercolour, were initially a throwback to the 19th-century.
 Later they clearly referred to a growing fascination with Japanese painting and colour experimentation of the Interwar period.
 A separate chapter in her creative work were the studies of interiors - mainly of the palace in Medyka.
 After the war, knowing she could never return to her home, she immortalised those interiors from memory substituting artistic style for the eroded detail.

 Her portraiture that was to become the mainstay of émigré family life and support for the chalet in Poland, oscillated initially between a style redolent of secessionism and new experiments with colour and form.
 However, the pressures of wartime and the difficult period in Italy of necessity turned much of her artwork into a commissioned commodity.
 It gained popularity in high society, but at the price of a reversion into traditional academic art.

-From her émigré years, only a handful of works survive that were untainted by the loss of hope of ever returning to her homeland or by the increasing rigour of having to earn her living.
-Among them are three still lives and a painting of roses.
-They are outstanding works torn out of the daily drudgery and mark the artist's farewell to creative freedom.
-As though painted in haste in meaty oils is the painting "Roses", then in disharmonious colour comes the grotesque "Pinocchio and the doll" (circa 1943), "Black pudding on straw" (1960), and finally, "clay pots" (1970) were the last expressions of the artist's soul.
+From her émigré years, only a handful of works survive that were untainted by the loss of hope of ever returning to her homeland or the increasing strict rigour of having to earn her living.
+Among them are three still lifes and a painting of roses which are outstanding works contrasting her daily work and mark a loss of the artist's creative freedom.
+As if painted in haste in fresh oils is the painting "Roses", then in disharmonious colour comes the grotesque "Pinocchio and the doll" (circa 1943), "Black pudding on straw" (1960), and "clay pots" (1970) were the last expressions of the artist's soul.
 Of her commissions in England, a certain "relic" remains in the form of a pastel drawing of the infant head of the future Diana, Princess of Wales.